-We remain extremely confident in Hamilton’s rental investment portfolio.
+We remain extremely confident with the Hamilton property market, particularly Hamilton’s rental investment portfolio.
 Where other regions around New Zealand show moderate-to-sharp increases and declines based on market movements, Hamilton remains in the enviable position of sure and steady growth.
 It’s never been a better time to own a rental in Hamilton, especially with the added benefit of generating considerable wealth ahead of retirement (not that I’m quite there yet myself, of course).

 Compared to our Aussie mates…

 I love the property market, but I’m not sure I’d want to be doing my job in Sydney or Melbourne right now.
 A few years of investor over-exposure has resulted in an overcooked market with rental rates now on a significant decline, tenants in short supply, and property managers falling over themselves to offer all manner of special deals and discounts to fill houses.

 Thanks to our more measured approach to supply and demand, Hamilton’s rental industry will remain in the perfect spot, and we will continue to have quality homes on offer with quality tenants.
 This desirable situation, coupled with Lodge Real Estate’s unparalleled expertise and experience in the rental industry, means our tenants and landlords are simply better off with us.